International Curriculum Types

 However, you may notice that your school has modified the international curriculum to follow local education guidelines or to better suit their student population.
 Unless you’re working in a school with a 100% foreign student population, you should expect that the curriculum will not be exactly like what you’re used to at home.

-In many cases, curriculum is modified to include courses mandated by the local education bureau or ministry of education.
+In many cases, the curriculum is modified to include courses mandated by the local education bureau or ministry of education.
 These are often related to history and social studies and will likely be taught by local teachers, not foreigners.

 If you’re ever unclear on the use of local curriculum or how to adapt your lessons to your school, it’s helpful to collaborate with your administration and other foreign teachers.